Personal licence forms

-We advise that applicants choose to obtain a basic Disclosure, these can be ordered online at the Basic Disclosure website.
+We advise that applicants obtain a Basic Disclosure, these can be ordered online at the Disclosure Scotland website.

 You must also make a separate declaration that you have not been convicted of a relevant offence or a foreign offence – the declaration form is available under the ‘downloads’ tab.

 - be full face without sunglasses;